 But it's not just me, he makes our son laugh uncontrollably.
 One of my favorite sounds is hearing Troy mimic the Beavis and Butt-Head characters while our son, Neon, is brushing his teeth.
 Sure, little teeth brushing is actually done with all the belly laughing from Neon, but it makes me so happy that I don't even care.

 We Have Sex, Often

 Even when I don't feel like it (and believe me, there are nights when I pull the too-tired card), having sex is what brings us closer together, seals the bond, and helps to reignite the passion that can quickly simmer down when you're busy.
 I'm not the only one who feels this way.
-I recently read an honest interview with actress Tammin Sursok on HeyMama, who has also been with her husband for over 10 years, and one of the things she does to maintain that connection is have sex.
+I recently read an honest interview with actress Tammin Sursok on HeyMama, who has also been with her husband for over 10 years, and one of the things she does to maintain that connection is to have sex.

 "Without sex, you are just friends," she explained.
 "The amount of conversations I've had with women who say that after they've had their children they go three weeks to months without having sex is shocking.
 Sex connects you in a different way than anything else can.
 It's a chemical connection that makes you keep falling in love."
 I couldn't agree more.
 As soon as we have sex, it's like we're back to being the people we were when we first met; that intimacy is raw, real, and so delicious.
 I'm so thankful I have someone to share that very personal part of myself with.

-What do you do to maintain a happy marriage?
-Share it with us in the comments.
 Up next, why having a fulfilling career makes me a better mother.